hailmikhail/FUS_wiki/Controller-bindings-guide.md

 ## Menus

 These bindings will be used in menus.
+They are part of the other bindings!
 Loot menus are slightly different than the regular item menu.

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/Bindings_menu_Vanilla-Kvite-Cangar.png)